-The key corner site identified at the juncture of Tom Merchant Drive and Seabreeze Boulevard, also identified as Town Centre B, is to include the provision of higher order land use and design excellence through the subdivision pattern and built form to reflect and reinforce the landmark location of the corner.
+Regarding the key corner site identified at the juncture of Tom Merchant Drive and Seabreeze Boulevard, applicants are to investigate the provision of higher order land use and design excellence through the subdivision pattern and built form to reflect and reinforce the landmark location of the corner.
+Suitable land uses for the site include, but are not limited to; multi-dwelling housing, child care and/or open space.
 Generally, the development of the corner location for the purposes of a single dwelling house is not supported.